chef/chef-web-docs/chef_master/source/dsl_recipe.rst

          },
      //snipped...

-Before this data is indexed on the Chef server, the nested fields are extracted into the top level, similar to:
+Before this data is indexed on the Chef Infra Server, the nested fields are extracted into the top level, similar to:

 .. code-block:: none